Robert Wyatt: Solo career

 His solo work during the early 1980s was increasingly politicised, and Wyatt became a member of the Communist Party of Great Britain.
 In 1983, his original version of Elvis Costello and Clive Langer's Falklands War-inspired song "Shipbuilding", which followed a series of political cover-versions (collected as Nothing Can Stop Us), reached number 35 in the UK Singles Chart, having reached number 2 in John Peel's Festive Fifty for 1982-released tracks.
 In 1984 Wyatt provided guest vocals, along with Tracey Thorn and Claudia Figueroa, on "Venceremos (We Will Win)", a song expressing political solidarity with Chilean people suffering under Pinochet's military dictatorship, released as a single by UK soul-jazz dance band Working Week, also included on their debut album released the following year.

-In 1985 Wyatt released Old Rottenhat, his first album of original songs since Rock Bottom.
+In 1985 Wyatt released Old Rottenhat, his first album of original songs since Ruth Is Stranger Than Richard.
 The album featured strongly political songs with relatively sparse arrangements played largely by Wyatt alone.

-In the late 1980s, after collaborations with other acts such as News from Babel, Scritti Politti, and Japanese recording artist Ryuichi Sakamoto, he and his wife Alfreda Benge spent a sabbatical in Spain, before returning in 1991 with a comeback album Dondestan.
+In the late 1980s, after collaborations with other acts such as News from Babel, Scritti Politti, and Japanese recording artist Ryuichi Sakamoto on his 1989 cover of the Rolling Stones' "We Love You" which had additional backing vocals from Brian Wilson, he and his wife Alfreda Benge spent a sabbatical in Spain, before returning in 1991 with a comeback album Dondestan.
 His 1997 album Shleep was also praised.

 In 1999 he collaborated with the Italian singer Cristina Donà on her second album Nido.
 In the summer of 2000 her first EP Goccia was released and Wyatt made an appearance in the video of the title track.

 Wyatt contributed "Masters of the Field", as well as "The Highest Gander", "La Forêt Rouge" and "Hors Champ" to the soundtrack of the 2001 film Winged Migration.
 He can be seen in the DVD's Special Features section, and is praised by the film's composer Bruno Coulais as being a big influence in his younger days.

 In June 2001, Wyatt was curator of the Meltdown festival, and sang "Comfortably Numb" with David Gilmour at the festival.
 It was recorded on Gilmour's DVD David Gilmour in Concert.

 In January 2003, BBC Four broadcast Free Will and Testament, a programme featuring performance footage of Wyatt with musicians Ian Maidman, Liam Genockey, Annie Whitehead and Janette Mason, and interviews with John Peel, Brian Eno, Annie Whitehead, Alfie and Wyatt himself.
 Later in 2003, the Mercury Music Prize nominated album Cuckooland was released.